thisthat/java-time-verification/server/src/main/resources/doc.md

 # /getAllFiles

-The route returns the list of all *java* files in the given directory.
+The route returns the list of all *java* files in the given project.

 It expects two parameters:
-* `projectPath` : path from where search java files
+* `name` : project name
 * `skipTest` : if equal to **1** it skips test files

-`projectPath` supports only *file://* as URI protocol atm.

 The standard output is in `JSON`, to change to `YAML` set the parameter `format` to `yaml`:
+The output is a relative path with regarding of the project path.

 e.g.
 ```bash